Course options

 Undergraduate preparation programmes

-For international students who do not meet the direct entry requirements, for this undergraduate degree, the Royal Holloway International Study Centre offers following pathway programmes designed to develop your academic and English language skills:
+For international students who do not meet the direct entry requirements, for this undergraduate degree, the Royal Holloway International Study Centre offers the following pathway programmes designed to develop your academic and English language skills:

 Upon successful completion, you can progress to this degree at Royal Holloway, University of London.